botfront/botfront-helm/README.md

 Kubernetes 1.12+
 Helm 2.11+
-PV provisioner support in the underlying infrastructure
+Persistent volume provisioner support in the underlying infrastructure

 ## Add the repository